-It is October, and that can mean only one thing – Halloween is right around the corner.
+It is almost October 31st, and that can mean only one thing – Halloween is almost here!
 It is a time that holds great memories for so many of us – an excuse to dress up in costume, and knock on stranger’s doors only to be rewarded with tasty treats – and hopefully not terrible tricks!

 Halloween is a firm favourite for children, and it is the games, the fun, the sweets and the costumes which make it so memorable.
 Halloween, or Hallowed Evening, of course, has its roots in Pagan traditions.
 In Ireland too, Halloween has so much more gravitas as a cultural and historical phenomenon, with different rites ceremonies and rituals which have been passed down from generation to generation.

 This may include lighting candles in windows to guide the spirits into the next world, baking barm brack* (and fighting to be the first to find the hidden ring!), carving pumpkins or digging for tinfoil wrapped coins buried deep inside the colcannon mash.
 And who could forget apple bobbing!